SAP-archive/fiori-for-ios-workshop/README.md

  4. Do a find-replace of the host `hcpms-i826181trial.hanatrial.ondemand.com` in the project, substituting your own Mobile Services host.
 (These are in **ConfigurationProvider.plist**, and **AppDelegate.swift**).

- During the workshop, you may skip steps 2-4, and build and run immediately against my system.
-But, the trial system databases must be refreshed every 12 hours, so I make no warrenties regarding off-hours system uptime.
+ //TODO: add screenshot of where to find this

 ### Install database package

 #### Create Database
-In SAP Cloud Platform Cockpit, select **SAP HANA / SAP ASE > Database & Schemas**.
-Tap to create a new Database.
+In [SAP Cloud Platform Cockpit](https://account.hanatrial.ondemand.com), **Neo Trial**, select **SAP HANA / SAP ASE > Database & Schemas**.
+Click **New** to create a new Database.

 ![](https://user-images.githubusercontent.com/377404/39138253-660b6538-46d4-11e8-9b41-74dbb286c8ec.png)

-Select name for the database, and a SYSTEM user password.
+Enter name `expensedb` for the database, and create a **SYSTEM** user password.
 Note that the system user password must be 15 char with lower/upper-cased characters.
+You may use the Safari-generated strong password.

+Existing settings may be left as-is.
+Click **Create** to create.

 ![](https://user-images.githubusercontent.com/377404/39138254-663f9416-46d4-11e8-9d20-7443e9d5091a.png)

-It will take a few minutes to create the db.
-You can monitor the status in the Events window.
+You'll be navigated to the Events window, where you can monitor the creation status for the few minutes it will take to create the db.

+You may safely navigate from the Events window.
+When completed, an Event will be created named `"Tenant DB creation finished successfully (created and configured)"`.

 ![](https://user-images.githubusercontent.com/377404/39138256-66822b46-46d4-11e8-9764-4b1ff5323f79.png)